WICG/sanitizer-api/explainer.md

   dictionary?
 (As-is, it should probably be a dictionary.
 An object would require either compelling performance numbers, or a compelling operation that would only work with a pre-processed dictionary.)
-- Exact filter options syntax.
-I'm assuming this will follow the discussion in
-  #181.
-- Naming is TBD.
-Here I'm trying to follow the preferences expressed in the recent 'sync' meeting.

 ## Examples